JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Computing-with-Monads/src/02-Ask-and-Reader/01-Overview.md

 Also see the functions in [ReaderT](https://pursuit.purescript.org/packages/purescript-transformers/4.1.0/docs/Control.Monad.Reader.Trans#t:ReaderT)/[Reader](https://pursuit.purescript.org/packages/purescript-transformers/4.1.0/docs/Control.Monad.Reader#t:Reader) for how to handle the output of a reader computation in various ways

-The next file shows a working example.
+The next files show a working example.